yjumpzhighy/vlm-action/training/README.md

         optimizer.param_groups[0]['params'] = [partitions[partition_id].to(device).clone().float().detach()]
         optimizer.param_groups[0]['params'].requires_grad = True

-# 4. deepspeed stage3
+  ## 4.deepspeed stage3
   Stage 3 focus on segment model gradients, optimizer states, as well as model weights.
 Idealy, each process (GPU) keeps
   partial  of the gradients and optimizer states and model parameters, and do broadcast when necessary, to reduce the GPU
   memory usage.
   Also, cpu offload is supported as well.

   In the model, weights will be segmented, thus each process keeps current belonging weights and delete the rest.
   This strategy ensure only current model weights will be calcuated and stored.

   Since model weights get partitioned, thus in each process, its optimzier states "partitioned" natually without extra
   operations.

         #model weights convert
         param_list = module.parameters(recurse=True)